 The Registrant sells ice pack, chill pack, bulk pack and frozen chicken, in whole, cut-up and boneless form, primarily under the Sanderson Farms® brand name to retailers, distributors, and casual dining operators principally in the southeastern, southwestern, northeastern and western United States, and to customers who resell frozen chicken into export markets.
-During its fiscal year ended October 31, 2013, the Registrant processed 452 million chickens, or over 3.0 billion dressed pounds.
-According to 2013 industry statistics, the Registrant was the third largest processor of dressed chicken in the United States based on average weekly processed pounds.
+During its fiscal year ended October 31, 2014, the Registrant processed approximately 452 million chickens, or over 3.0 billion dressed pounds.
+According to 2014 industry statistics, the Registrant was the third largest processor of dressed chicken in the United States based on average weekly processed pounds.

-The Registrant's chicken operations presently encompass 8 hatcheries, 7 feed mills and 9 processing plants, which include the facilities at its new Kinston, North Carolina complex.
-The Registrant began manufacturing feed at the North Carolina feed mill in November 2010, and began operations at the hatchery during the last week of October 2010.
-The Registrant started processing chickens at the Kinston complex in January 2011, and reached near full capacity during March 2012.
+The Registrant's chicken operations presently encompass 8 hatcheries, 7 feed mills and 9 processing plants, and those figures do not include the facilities at its new Palestine, Texas complex.
+The Registrant began operations at the new Palestine hatchery in November 2014, and expects to begin processing chickens at the new processing plant in February 2015.

-The Registrant has contracts with operators of approximately 613 grow-out farms that provide it with sufficient housing capacity for its current operations.
-The Registrant also has contracts with operators of 187 breeder farms.
+The Registrant has contracts with operators of approximately 609 grow-out farms that provide it with sufficient housing capacity for its current operations.
+The Registrant also has contracts with operators of 185 breeder farms.

-The Company's prepared chicken product line includes approximately 94 institutional and consumer packaged partially cooked or marinated chicken items that it sells nationally and regionally, primarily to distributors and food service establishments.
+The Company's prepared chicken product line includes approximately 130 institutional and consumer packaged partially cooked or marinated chicken items that it sells nationally and regionally, primarily to distributors and food service establishments.
 A majority of the prepared chicken items are made to the specifications of food service users.

 Since the Registrant completed the initial public offering of its common stock in May 1987, the Registrant has significantly expanded its operations to increase production capacity, product lines and marketing flexibility.
-Through 1997, this expansion included the expansion of the Registrant's Hammond, Louisiana processing facility, the construction of new wastewater facilities at the Hammond, Louisiana and Collins and Hazlehurst, Mississippi processing facilities, the addition of second shifts at the Hammond, Louisiana and the Laurel, Hazlehurst, and Collins, Mississippi processing facilities; the expansion of freezer and production capacity at its prepared chicken facility in Flowood, Mississippi; the expansion of freezer capacity at its Hammond, Louisiana, and its Laurel and Collins, Mississippi processing facilities; the addition of deboning capabilities at all of the Registrant's poultry processing facilities; the construction and start-up of its McComb, Mississippi and Bryan, Texas production and processing facilities, including a hatchery, a feed mill, a processing plant, and a wastewater treatment facility for each complex; and the expansion and renovation of the hatchery at its Hazlehurst, Mississippi production facilities.
+Through 1997, this expansion included the expansion of the Registrant's Hammond, Louisiana processing facility; the construction of new wastewater facilities at the Hammond, Louisiana and Collins and Hazlehurst, Mississippi processing facilities; the addition of second shifts at the Hammond, Louisiana and the Laurel, Hazlehurst, and Collins, Mississippi processing facilities; the expansion of freezer and production capacity at its prepared chicken facility in Flowood, Mississippi; the expansion of freezer capacity at its Hammond, Louisiana, and its Laurel and Collins, Mississippi processing facilities; the addition of deboning capabilities at all of the Registrant's poultry processing facilities; the construction and start-up of its McComb, Mississippi and Bryan, Texas production and processing facilities, including a hatchery, a feed mill, a processing plant, and a wastewater treatment facility for each complex; and the expansion and renovation of the hatchery at its Hazlehurst, Mississippi production facilities.